October 03, 2012

 BTG plc: Close Period Update

-BTG plc (LSE: BGC), the specialist healthcare company, today provides the following update for the year ended 31 March 2011 ahead of publication of its Final Results on 25 May 2011.
+BTG plc (LSE: BTG), the specialist healthcare company, provides the following update for the six months ended 30 September 2012 ahead of the planned publication of its Interim Results on 8 November 2012.

 For further information contact: